AdamBrodzinski/RedScript/readme.md

 and a Ruby style syntax that still behaves like JavaScript.

 It was also created as a side project to learn more about Node, NPM Modules and Regular Expressions.
-In the future I would also like to add a proper lexer/parser to implement more advanced features like optional parens and ES5 attr_accessor like properties. *Pull requests welcome ;-)*
+In the future I would also like to add a proper lexer/parser to implement more advanced features. *Pull requests welcome ;-)*

 More syntax examples at [redscript.org](http://redscript.org)